 For the SLF-constrained experiments (Group B), ice nucleation is again altered but we negate the global impact on cloud phase.
 Specifically, we adjust the WBF process to bring global mean SLF within ±1°C of the -20°C isotherm to that observed by the CALIOP satellite (Tan et al., 2016).
-This method is based on the two SLF-constrained experiments in Tan et al., (2016), which had different INP concentrations with the same ice nucleation scheme yet similar global mean SLF.
-To improve SLF agreement for warmer isotherms, we also reduce the proportion of ice phase detrained from convective cores as in Tan & Storelvmo (2016), here simultaneously doubling detrained liquid radius to offset impacts on cloud radiative effects.
+This method is based on the two SLF-constrained experiments in Tan et al., (2016).
+To improve SLF agreement for warmer isotherms, we reduce the proportion of ice phase detrained from convective cores as in Tan & Storelvmo (2016), here simultaneously doubling detrained liquid radius to offset impacts on cloud radiative effects.
 For each experiment, the WBF process is then adjusted by a constant efficiency multiplier to keep cloud phase within the observed range (see simulated cloud phase at -20°C in Table 1, and other isotherms in Figure S2).
 To ensure SLF from the model and retrievals are comparable, we use custom model output that considers only the clouds observable to CALIOP, as in Komurcu et al. (2014).
 We repeat experiments No INPs (A) and Meyers (A) through this methodology.

-- 105 The Hoose (A) experiment reveals that the Hoose scheme with no further modification directs an overabundance of ice crystals to latitudes around major mineral dust INP sources (i.e. Saharan and Middle-Eastern deserts) compared to DARDAR-Nice satellite retrievals (Sourdeval et al., 2018) (see experiment Hoose (A) in Figure S1a).
-Since Group B experiments are intended to be plausible mixedphase cloud representations, we here reduce this scheme's efficiency to improve ice nucleation spatial - 110 variability agreement.
+The Hoose (A) experiment reveals that the Hoose scheme with no further modification directs an overabundance of ice crystals toward major mineral dust INP sources (i.e. Saharan and Middle-Eastern deserts) compared to DARDAR-Nice satellite retrievals (Sourdeval et al., 2018) (see experiment Hoose (A) in Figure S1a).
+Since Group B experiments are intended to be plausible mixed-phase cloud representations, we here reduce this scheme's efficiency to improve ice number spatial agreement.
 We simulate the Hoose scheme in two Group B experiments, having dust INPs capped to 5% and 20% of total mineral dust concentrations (Hoose-cap1 (B) and Hoose-cap2 (B), respectively).
 That these experiments represent a relatively weak and strong aerosol-sensitive ice nucleation makes them the Group B equivalents of Default and Hoose (A).
-Note that we do not attempt to correct for disagreement between simulated and retrieved global mean ice number.
-Ice number is - 115 overall lower than retrievals for both cirrus and mixed-phase cloud isotherms (see Fig. S1b), suggesting this may relate to biases in cirrus formation and sedimentation rather than ice nucleation in mixed-phase clouds.
+We do not attempt to correct for disagreement between simulated and retrieved global mean ice number.
+Simulated ice number is lower than in retrievals at both cirrus and mixed-phase cloud isotherms (see Fig. S1b), suggesting this may relate to biases in cirrus formation and sedimentation rather than ice nucleation in mixed-phase clouds.

 In order to calculate total cloud feedback and its decomposition into cloud optical depth, amount, and altitude feedback mechanisms, we use a radiative kernel method (Zelinka et al., 2012a; Zelinka et al., 2012b).
 This kernel method estimates the radiative impact of changes across two climate states among 49 cloud categories, as shown in Figure S3.
 Individual mechanisms are distinguished based on patterns of cloud changes in a warmer future.
-The Zelinka kernel uses as input 2D cloud fractions standardized by the International Satellite Cloud Climatology Project (ISCCP) (Rossow & Schiffer, 1999), which divides clouds into 7 cloud top pressure and 7 cloud optical depth categories.
-A residual term exists 125 between the total feedback and sum of feedback mechanisms, which includes interactions among feedback mechanisms.
+The kernel uses as input 2D cloud fractions standardized by the International Satellite Cloud Climatology Project (ISCCP) (Rossow & Schiffer, 1999), which divides clouds into 7 cloud top pressure and 7 cloud optical depth categories.
+A residual term exists between the total feedback and sum of feedback mechanisms, which includes interactions among feedback mechanisms.
 We further separate feedbacks between those operating in low (cloud top pressure >680 hPa), mid-level (440-680 hPa), and high clouds (<440 hPa) through a refined decomposition method (Zelinka et al., 2016).
-Note that this partitioning of cloud feedbacks alters their attribution by mechanism, such that the sum of a feedback mechanism across all cloud levels is 130 different than its unpartitioned magnitude.
-ISCCP cloud histograms were output from the model using the CFMIP Observation Simulator Package (COSP) (Bodas-Salcedo et al., 2011), then analyzed with the kernel method.
+Note that this partitioning of cloud feedbacks alters their attribution by mechanism, such that the sum of a feedback mechanism across all cloud levels is different than its unpartitioned magnitude.
+ISCCP cloud histograms were output from the model using the CFMIP Observation Simulator Package (COSP) (Bodas-Salcedo et al., 2011).